WebOrigami/docs/src/content/language/tutorial.md

 </clipboard-copy>

-<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to confirm that the `team` pages now have names that end in `.html`:
+<span class="tutorialStep"></span> Switch to the Tree Diagram window and refresh it to confirm that the `team` pages now have names that end in `.html`:

 <figure>
   ${ svg.js {